Dumbbell Stiff Leg Deadlift

+So, what muscles do this deadlift work?
 The dumbbell stiff leg deadlift works your hamstrings, glutes, and your lower back.

 This exercise engages the four muscles in the back of your leg that comprise the hamstring: the biceps femoris (a group of two muscles), semitendinosus, and the semimembranosus.
 During this exercise, you should feel a deep stretch in these muscles.

 The gluteus is comprised of a group of three muscles: the gluteus maximus, medius, and minimus.
 While the dumbbell stiff leg deadlift targets this group as a whole, it especially works the gluteus maximus, which is the largest of the three muscles.

 Lastly, the straight legged deadlift works the erector spinae muscles in your lower back.
 The erector spinae is a group of three muscles known as the spinalis, longissimus, and iliocostalis.
 These muscles help support your spine and provide flexibility when bending in multiple directions.

 The dumbbell stiff leg deadlift activates other muscle groups as well.
 This exercise secondarily works your core muscles, as your abdominals and obliques contract to stabilize your body.
 In addition, your trapezius, forearms, and middle back activate to control the weight during the exercise motion.

 Dumbbell Stiff Leg Deadlift Benefits

 The dumbbell stiff leg deadlift intensely activates muscle fibers in your glutes and hamstrings.
 As a result, your individual muscle cells will grow through a process called hypertrophy.

 With greater muscle mass, not only will your lower half appear larger and more defined, but you will be able to improve your performance in other lifts such as the barbell squat and the deadlift.